 They may have to miss work to recover, and in some cases may experience long-term disability and have to change careers.
 Many must go through extensive psychological counseling, and often face difficulty in relationships and at work, and lose the ability to enjoy activities they once did.

 The Office of Victim Services in Connecticut can offer some compensation to victims of crime.
 However, there are strict requirements for eligibility and the amount is capped at $15,000 for personal injury reimbursements and $2,000 for counseling, Medical expenses alone can easily exceed this amount.

 Property owners who fail to meet their duties to provide a safe environment should be held accountable to crime victims and their families.
 Many people have recovered compensation from business owners whose inadequate security measures left victims at risk.

-The New Jersey personal injury attorneys at D’Amico & Pettinicchi do not believe negligent property owners should be let off the hook for crimes that happen on their premises.
+The Connecticut personal injury attorneys at D’Amico & Pettinicchi do not believe negligent property owners should be let off the hook for crimes that happen on their premises.
 Contact us now for a no-cost, no-obligation consultation.
 We will work to recover the maximum amount of compensation you are entitled to.